JamesDeChavez/SpeedKnight/README.md

 Link to Website: TBD - Still in Development

 ## Technologies
-- Frontend - React, TypeScript
+- Frontend - React, Vite, TypeScript
-- State Management - TBD
+- State Management - useContext
-- Backend - Node, Express, TBD
+- REST API - API Gateway + AWS Lambda
-- Database - TBD
+- Database - DynamoDB
 - Testing - Jest and React Testing Library
-- Authentication - TBD
+- Authentication - Amazon Cognito
 - Animation - GSAP

 ## User Story
 As a user:
 - I can play the Speed Knight Challenge game and try get a high score
-- I can make an account using my Google, Twitter or Facebook account, or with my email and password
+- I can make an account using my Google or with my email and password
-- I can share my high scores on Twitter or Facebook with one-click
+- I can share my scores with one-click
 - I can track my high scores and my average scores
 - I can compare my scores with the global leaderboard and global average